Epinova/Epinova.InRiverConnector/README.md

 3. Locate the installed nuget package in `packages\Epinova.InRiverConnector.x.x.x.x\`.
 The files beneath `OutboundConnectors` must be copied to `%programfiles%\inRiver AB\inRiver Connect\OutboundConnectors`
 4. Restart the `inRiver Connect` service and create a new connector.
 Configure it as explained below the *Connector configuration* section.

-Visit `<yourSiteRoot>/inriverapi/inriverdataimport/get` (for example `www.example.com/inriverapi/inriverdataimport/get` , with an added HTTP header `apikey: <key-from-your-settings>`.
-This should return 200 OK along with a greeting.
+To see if it's installed correctly in the Episerver website, visit `<yourSiteRoot>/inriverapi/inriverdataimport/get` (for example `www.example.com/inriverapi/inriverdataimport/get` , with an added HTTP header `apikey: <key-from-your-settings>`.
+If this returns 200 OK along with a greeting, the connector is installed correctly.

 Note: This connector logs quite extensively in debug mode.
 If that's not needed, make sure your inRiver connect service runs with a higher log level, as this might affect performance.